dahak-metagenomics/dahak/CONTRIBUTING.md

 [Singularity](https://singularity.lbl.gov/docs-docker) to run the containers in our workflows.
 Docker does not need to be installed.

-## I have a workflow that I'd like to contribute to the project
+## I have a workflow to contribute to the project

 Greatest!
 New metagenomics analysis tools are created all the time.
 We're using a small subset that we think encompasses most the methods that are most commonly